Homer Ledford

-Homer C. Ledford (September 26, 1927 – December 11, 2006) was an instrument maker and bluegrass musician from Kentucky who specialized in making dulcimers.
+Homer C. Ledford (September 26, 1927 – December 11, 2006) was an instrument maker and bluegrass musician from Kentucky He is best known for his craftsmanship in building dulcimers.

-Born in Alpine, Tennessee, he started building instruments at an early age.
+Early life and education

+Homer was born in Alpine, Tennessee, into a family that valued craftsmanship and music.
+He showed an early interest in building instruments, learning his craft through hands-on experience and from local makers.
 When he was 18, Ledford was given a scholarship to attend the John C. Campbell Folk School in Brasstown, North Carolina.
 He later attended Berea College, where he met his wife Colista.
 Ledford eventually transferred and graduated from what is now the Eastern Kentucky University in 1954.
 Ledford worked as a high school industrial arts teacher at George Rogers Clark High School in Winchester, Kentucky before becoming a full-time instrument maker.

+Career and instrument making

 Musicians from all over the world have sought after his dulcimers, banjos, mandolins, guitars and ukuleles.
-Some of his works are on display in the Smithsonian Institution.
+Ledford's instruments were known for their superior craftsmanship and attention to detail, and his influence on the world of traditional folk and bluegrass music remains profound.
+Some of his instruments are on permanent display at the.
+Smithsonian Institution.

 According to his website, he made over 5,776 dulcimers and over 475 banjos in his lifetime.
 He is also the inventor of the dulcitar, and also made dulcijos and dulcibros.
+Ledford was also a skilled innovator in instrument design.
+In addition to the dulcitar, he experimented with creating new variations of traditional instruments.
+These innovations continue to inspire modern-day luthiers and musicians, especially within the bluegrass and Appalachian music scenes.

+Musical contributions and The Cabin Creek Band

+While his work as an instrument maker was central to his career, Ledford was also an active bluegrass musician.
+He played in the Cabin Creek Band, a significant Kentucky-based group that was known for its preservation of Appalachian folk music traditions.
+His dual role as both a musician and instrument maker allowed him to understand music from both a technical and artistic perspective.

+Ledford's involvement with the Cabin Creek Band. further cemented his reputation as a key figure in Kentucky's bluegrass scene.
+The band performed locally and contributed to the region's rich tradition of folk and bluegrass music.

+Recognition and awards

 He was also an original inductee in the Kentucky Stars, alongside Loretta Lynn, Rosemary Clooney, Bobbie Ann Mason, and Patricia Neal.
 A sidewalk plaque honoring him is in front of the Kentucky Theatre on Main Street in Lexington, Kentucky.

-He devoted his career to instrument-making and to playing with the Cabin Creek Band.
 He also published a book of autobiographical stories and poems, entitled See Ya Further Up the Creek.